ShreyanshShakya/EmotionRecognition/README.md

 ## License

-This project is licensed under the CC License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.